Privacy and Data Use Policy

 6. Protection of personal information

-We take steps to ensure that no one outside The Front Project and its programs (such as Future Tracks) can access information we hold about someone without that person’s consent, unless that access is authorised or required under law.
+We take steps to ensure that no one outside The Front Project and its programs (such as the Upskill program) can access information we hold about someone without that person’s consent, unless that access is authorised or required under law.

 All personal information held by The Front Project and its programs is stored in electronic format wherever possible on our secure servers and, where necessary, in secure physical filing systems.